bwasti/wasmblr/README.md

 # wasmblr
 A single header file Web Assembly assembler.

-This library eases the generation of web assembly binaries directly from C++.
+This library makes it easier to generate web assembly binaries directly from C++.
 Perhaps useful for JIT compilation from within projects compiled with Emscripten.
 For examples see below, or read the `test.cc` file.